jomanovic/If-or-If-not/README.md

 # If-or-If-not
 Implementation of models found in "Can Neural Networks Understand Logical Entailment" (CNNULE): https://openreview.net/pdf?id=SkZxCk-0Z.

+All of the models are written in Tensorflow 2.0.

 Baseline models: Linear and Multi-Linear Percepton

 Encoder models: ConvNet, LSTM, BidirLSTM